urbes-team/mobility_temperature_exposure/README.md

 ## Data required

-Please note that to run the analysis scripts, additional data need to be downloaded from Zenodo repository of this project: 10.5281/zenodo.12515269.
+Please note that to run the analysis scripts, additional data need to be downloaded and processed from the files below

-The files on Zenodo was processed from the original data sources below:
 ### Temperature
 - UrbClim temperature and mask data from Copernicus Climate Change Service (https://doi.org/10.24381/cds.c6459d3a)
 ### ERF and MMT